RomulusMirauta/Warcraft_Scripts/README.md

 <br>

-- Hotkeys for instantly saving/loading the game - similar to quicksave/quickload:
+- Hotkeys for instantly saving/loading the game - similar to quicksave/quickload features of other games:
   - **Save** the game - Press `F6`
   - **Load** the latest save game - Press `F7`<br>